psychemedia/storytelling-notes/and-the-girl-played-on.md

 The third, and youngest, daughter, looked as much like one of the serving girls as a princess; rather disappointing, really.
 She thought for a moment and then said: "Father, I love you more than meat loves salt".

-And the King spluutered.
+And the King spluttered.
 "What sort of answer is that?
 You, you spiteful, common girl.
 Get out of my sight...
 No, more than that, leave the castle altogether.
 I don't want to see you again...
 Get yourself some food from the kitchen, and go..."
 And with that, he sent her away.

 The girl went to the kitchen, and as she asked for a few small provisions from the cooks, she explained her fate; but the cook took pity on her and said "the King never comes down here.
 You can stay and help me..."
 And she gave the girl a wink.